anupamaaas/anupamaaas/README.md

 -->

 - 🌱 I’m interested in understanding Memory and Learning of the Human Brain through AI
-- 🔭 I’m currently working on a Neuro Surgical Planning Tool using CT/MRI Images
+- 🔭 I’m currently working on Data Archival & Quality Control in Brain Imaging and a Neuro Surgical Planning Tool using CT/MRI Images
 - 💬 Feel free to reach out to me about projects we could talk about/collaborate on !!
 - 📫 Drop me an [email](mailto:anupamaaa7@gmail.com)